-Can Two Independent Persons Become One Unit?
+Can Two Independent People Become One Unit?

-Young Love, the First 2 Years: Geometry buffs understand why a stool sits best on three legs; three points define a plane.
+Geometry buffs understand why a stool sits best on three legs; three points define a plane.
 They also define a stable marriage.
 A four-legged stool will wobble if all four legs aren’t exactly even and sitting on a flat surface.
 A one- or two-legged stool cannot stand alone.
 But you can perch a three-legged stool on uneven ground and you can sit securely.
 A three-legged stool adapts solidly to any situation.

 Every marriage exists as a three-legged stool.
 One leg is the husband; another is the wife.
 Their third leg changes through time; it might be the kids, or the job, or buying and furnishing a home, the kids leave home, retirement, etc…